 The better choice between an Easter Egger rooster and hen depends on what you want.
 Here are some things to think about:

 Think about what you like.
 Roosters can be beautiful with their attractive feathers, while hens are friendly and sociable.
-Remember, there’s no right or wrong choice, it is depending on what you want and what will make you happy with your chickens.
+Remember, there is no right or wrong to choice, it is fully depending on what you want and what will make you happy.

 Conclusion

 In conclusion, easter egger is good chicken breed for your backyard, but choosing between an Easter Egger rooster and hen depends on what you want.
 If you want lots of eggs, go for a hen.
-If you want protection for your flock, a rooster is a good choice.
+If you want protection for your flock, meat and extend your flock than a rooster will also be good choice.

 FAQs